tianrosandhy/Go-Starter-Scaffolding/README.md

 ### Notes
 - Port & Endpoint are defined in config.
-For example if you setup the port=9000 and endpoint="/api/v1", then your Base URL will be : http://localhost:9000/api/v1
+For example if you setup the port=9009 and endpoint="/api/v1", then your Base URL will be : http://localhost:9009/api/v1
 - By default use gorm, so you can already use `postgre` , `mysql` or `sqlite` as DB_DRIVER
 - Default Basic Authentication for all endpoints can be defined from .env `BASIC_AUTH=yourusername:yourpassword` or set blank to disable authentication.
 - Default Basic Authentication for swagger can be defined from .env `SWAGGER_AUTH=yourswaggerusername:yourswaggerpassword` or set blank to disable authentication.
 - Application modules stored in `./src/modules/{package_name}`.

-### Module Autogenerate
-- Run with bash script `bash module_generator.sh {modulename}` or run with make file : `make module name={modulename}`
-- Register the new module in routes : `./src/routes/routes.go` add module registration in Handler function : `modulename.NewModuleNameModuleRegistration(app, api)`
-- Optionally, register the entity migration or seeder to `./src/database` too (optional)
-- Module scaffold finish, you can start modify the module based on your needs

 ### Base Directory Structure